THE LEAST OF THESE: THE GRAHAM STAINES Story Doesn’t Shy Away from the Horrors of Christian Persecution

 The movie presents the Gospel of Jesus Christ as a Gospel of love.
 Banerjee is convicted because Staines shows love to everyone and tries to treat the outcasts, the lepers, and the least of these.

 THE LEAST OF THESE is a great portrait of Christian missionary work, a true story.
 The Hindu persecution of Christians continues to this day.
 Many of the orphanages and Christian hospitals in Southern India have been shut down, leaving the children and many others with no place to go.
 Horrible practices, such as the selling of body parts and the killing of female babies and the burning of widows, have been on the rise since the Christians have been driven out of areas.
 THE LEAST OF THESE could be the first step in bringing sense and sensibility to the radical Hindu government of India and to helping the international community take a stand against the persecution of Christians, which affects all the members of Indian society negatively.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!